Studierende stehen vor dem LC und blicken lächelnd einer Kollegin mit einer Mappe in der Hand nach.

 Content

 The entire course will emulate a real-world warehouse implementation project from its early planning stages to final use.
-The system used will be SAP HANA as well as tools for speech recognition and analysis.
+The system used will be SAP HANA as well as tools to analyse analogous data.

 Learning Outcomes